-Significant increase in energy consumption in the IPO schools due to the return of full face-to-face classes and normal on-site activities and operations.
+^{} Significant increase in energy consumption in the IPO schools due to the return of full face-to-face classes and normal on-site activities and operations after the COVID 19 pandemic.

-Figures are significantly lower as some schools did not report data for the full year, particularly on gasoline consumption in 2019 since the merger of IPO and AC Education became effective only in May 2019 (compared to 2020-2022 where data for the full year was reported).
+^{} Figures are significantly lower as some schools did not report data for the full year, particularly on gasoline consumption in 2019 since the merger of IPO and AC Education became effective only in May 2019 (compared to 2020-2022 where data for the full year was reported).

 Figure 4.
-Fuel Consumption from 2019 to 2023
+Fuel Consumption from 2019 to 2024

 Figure 5.
-Electricity Consumption from 2019 to 2023
+Electricity Consumption from 2019 to 2024

-Energy consumption and reduction Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach
+Energy consumption and reduction

+Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach

-A consistent source of energy is vital to IPO and its schools' operations.
-Without electricity, the classrooms and equipment will not run, and school operations will be disrupted.
-Fuel is used for the Company's service vehicles and for the backup generators.
-Energy consumption impacts the students, faculty, and employees in the schools.
+Energy consumption impacts the students, faculty, and employees in the schools as consistent source of energy is vital to IPO and its schools' operations.
+Without electricity, the classrooms cannot be used, the equipment will not run, and school operations will be disrupted.
+Fuel is used for the Company's service vehicles and for the schools' backup generators.

 Increased energy consumption means increased costs for the Company.
-In 2023, there was a drastic increase in energy consumption due to the resumption of normal onsite operations of the IPO schools.
-However, it must be noted that the reduced consumption from 2020 to 2022 was the inadvertent result of the pandemic, where there was limited onsite operations and limited face to face classes.
-However, the electricity consumption in 2023 is still substantially lower compared to the pre-pandemic 2019 level as seen in Table 6 and Figure 6.
+In 2024, there was a slight increase in energy consumption due to the resumption of normal onsite operations of the IPO schools and an increase in enrolled students from the previous year.
+It must be noted that during the pandemic (2020-2022) there was a reduction in consumption as there were limited onsite operations and limited face to face classes.
+However, the electricity consumption in 2024 is still substantially lower compared to the pre-pandemic 2019 levels.

 As part of its energy conservation programs, the IPO schools continued the implementation of preventive maintenance for facilities and equipment, replacement of LED lights from fluorescent units, replacement of non-inverter air conditioning units to inverter-type, as well as behavioral approaches such as checking and shutting off all electrical equipment when not in use.
-This is in line with environmental programs were established particularly for Mapua to monitor and reduce consumption of electricity in line with its ISO 14001:2015 Certification.
+This is in line with environmental programs that were established particularly for Mapua to monitor and reduce consumption of electricity in line with its ISO 14001:2015 Certification.